BrandonCorey/js_129/study_guide_written.md

 ## Constructors with prototypes (Psudeo-classical) ##
 - A creation pattern that does two things:
   - Uses constructors to act as object factories of a specific type
   - Uses the `prototype` object of the constructor to share methods with instances of the constructor through inheritance
-    - We say that the instances delegate method calls to the prototype (if they don't have their own version of the method) **Benfefit**
+    - We say that the instances delegate method calls to the prototype (if they don't have their own version of the method)

+**Benfefit**
 - The main benefit here is creating a method once and storing it in a single object
 - This removes code redudancy and reduces the strain on memory of duplicating methods
   - This is in direct contrast to how methods are shared using factory functions
+- The `new` keyword handles a number of processes automatically, such as creating a new object and setting its prototype
 - Can check if an instance is of a particular type using:
   - `constructor` property
   - `instanceOf` keyword